-The CIA does not discriminate against applicants, employees, or students on the basis of race, color, sex, sexual orientation, gender identity or gender expression, religion, disability, medical condition as defined under applicable state law, age, genetic information, marital status, military service or veteran status, ancestry, national or ethnic origin, or any other protected group or classification under federal or state laws or regulations.
+The Culinary Institute of America prohibits harassment against individuals on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, marital status, veteran status, ancestry, or national or ethnic origin, or any protected group or classification under federal or state laws.
 These principles also apply to admissions, financial aid, academic matters, career services, counseling, housing, employment policies, scholarship programs, medical services, and all other programs and activities available at the CIA.